GoogleCloudPlatform/community/tutorials/appengine-yarn/index.md

 [Yarn](https://yarnpkg.com/) is a package management tool that makes it easy and fast to install [NPM](https://www.npmjs.com/) modules for [Node.js](https://nodejs.org).

-You can use Yarn to manage your dependencies on App Engine.
+You can use Yarn to manage your Node.js dependencies on App Engine flexible environment.
 This tutorials provides a quick demonstration.

 ## Getting started